On This Page

 - Wildlife: Deer, black bears, grizzly bears and mountain goats reside in the area.
 Pikas may be spotted along the trail.
 Please use the metal food cache at the campsite to store your food.
-Dogs must be kept on a leash.

 Activities Available at this Park

 From the parking lot, Lower Joffre Lake is just a short, five minute, easy walk and there is a nice viewpoint here.
 If you carry on, the trail becomes steeper, but the more challenging trek to Middle and Upper Joffre lakes is well worth the reward: a sweeping view of rugged peaks, icefields and cold, rushing streams beneath the Matier Glacier.

 Continuing on from Lower Joffre Lake, the trail winds upward through old growth forests of hemlock and spruce and along talus slopes.

 At Middle Joffre Lake, you’ll want to stop to photograph the scene in front of you: with the lake’s pristine turquoise waters fringed by sub-alpine forest and backed by rugged Coast Mountain scenery.

 The final stretch of the hike is narrower and rougher and brings you to the largest and perhaps most stunning of the three lakes: Upper Joffre Lake.
 Here you stand beneath the frozen cascade of Matier Glacier, with a fine vantage of 2,721m.
 (8,927ft.)
 Joffre Peak.

 In the warm afternoon sun you can hear the thunderous crashing of ice as it calves from the glacier and rockfall from the slopes above.
 Please keep in mind that because of the instability of glacial terrain, scrambling upslope to get a closer view is not recommended.

 Note on this hike: Be sure to take insect repellent, as mosquitoes and black flies can be pesky.